 The information I wanted was presented in a precise and concise manner.
 The friendly language used made understanding the material easier.
 I will definitely use this website again

-During its lifetime, Avert.org became a leading global site on HIV and AIDS reaching over 215 million people since 2007 alone (as far as we can trace back our analytics!).
+During its lifetime, Avert.org became a leading global site on HIV and AIDS reaching over 215 million people between 2007-2022 alone (as far as we can trace back our analytics!).
 That included individual information seekers, researchers, NGO and INGO professionals, policy makers, community health workers, donors, students, and many more.
 Over the years the site was continually improved based on the evidence, analytics and feedback of users, with over 80% of users in recent years reporting they had learned something new through their interaction with the site.

 Avert.org received a number of awards, including first prize at the British Medical Association Patient Information Awards 2005 and then the prestigious Nominet Internet Award under the ‘Online Training and Education’ category, in association with the British Library in 2012.